intel/dffml/docs/arch/alice/discussion/0023/reply_0024.md

   - Maybe we'll create our data within another IDD method for now and link later for identity aware context have a peer did which links DID attached to individual Input objects (maybe during write out).
   - https://workday.github.io/work-did-method-spec/
   - Reach out to Dave to see if anything has been up with his evlution off DIDs: https://github.com/dhuseby
+- We successfully put a dataflow context in a Peer DID under `serviceEndpoint`!

 ![Detailed DID Architecture](https://w3c.github.io/did-core/diagrams/did_detailed_architecture_overview.svg)